Levothyroxine Dosage Guide: Are you on the Right Dose?

 #1.
 Levothyroxine 50mcg tablet

-The 50mcg tablet of Levothyroxine is better than other doses of levothyroxine.
+The 50mcg tablet of Levothyroxine may be better absorbed and assimilated compared to other doses.

-Because each dose of levothyroxine is a different color and contains different inactive ingredients and fillers.
+Because each dose of levothyroxine contains different colors, dyes, fillers and otherwise inactive ingredients.

-The 50mcg tablet of Levothyroxine is special in that it is white and does NOT contain any fillers or additives when compared to the other dosages.
+The 50mcg tablet of Levothyroxine is special in that it is white and contains the fewest amount of fillers and additives when compared to the other dosages.

 This presents a unique opportunity where you can switch your current dose of Levothyroxine to 50mcg increments to potentially benefit from this.